strncat/strncat.github.io/_posts/graphics/2023-10-04-virtual-world-viewing.markdown

 \end{align*}
 $$
 </div>
-Dividing by $z$ is non-linear and we want to use a matrix multiplication for this projection.
+Dividing by $$z$$ is non-linear and we want to use a matrix multiplication for this projection.
 So how do we solve this issue?
 We'll use the same the trick that we used with translation which is homogenous coordinates.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
-<h4><b>Homogeoneous Coordinates Revisited</b></h4>
+<h4><b>Homogeneous Coordinates Revisited</b></h4>
-The homogenous coordinates will allow us to express this transformation from world coordinates $(x,y,z)$ to film coordinates $(x',y')$.
+The homogenous coordinates will allow us to express this transformation from world coordinates $$(x,y,z)$$ to film coordinates $$(x',y')$$.
 So previously we expressed translations with homogenous coordinates, we said that for points, we're going to add a fourth coordinate that is equal to 1 and for vectors we're going to add a 0.
 This is just to make translation works as a matrix multiplication.
-So instead of just "bolting" a 1 (per the book), we're going to define this 4th coordinate as the denominator of the $x$, $y$ and $z$ coordinates.
+So instead of just "bolting" a 1 (per the book), we're going to define this 4th coordinate as the denominator of the $$x$$, $$y$$ and $$z$$ coordinates.
 So for example:
 <div>
 $$
 \begin{align*}